CalgaryToSpace/CTS-SAT-1-OBC-Firmware/README.md

 7. Plug in an STM32 dev kit, and flash the project using the "Flash STM32" button.
 8. Optional: setup the Codeium extension by creating an account.
 Codeium is a free GitHub Copilot-like extension which can boost productivity when used effectively.

+### Updating the IOC File/Regenerating Boilerplate

+* The IOC file must be updated using CubeMX instead of STM32CubeIDE now.
+This is a fair tradeoff, as it allows us to use VS Code.
+* IOC file updates should be very going forward.
+This repo uses the OBC Rev 1.3 IOC file.

 ## Debugging Setup
 * Connect to the STM32 debug serial port at baud=1152000.
 * Use Breakpoints in VS Code to pause execution and explore the stack.
 Breakpoint are obeyed when you use the "Flash STM32" button.